HITECHCRIME/HC_SG32_Going_Wrong/README.md

-fell for paths that couldn't last out of cost, out of lust - for posing questions pointless questions - just the vital ones, just the ones that would make them rise what they want, what they hide at counted odds, tell me something's wrong myriads hold everything what they are so i ask my hidden core while tellin'em to never fold lift you is it wrong? lift you is it wrong yeah?
+fell for paths that couldn't last out of cost, out of lust - for posing questions pointless questions - just the vital ones, just the ones that would make you rise what you want, what you hide at counted odds, tell me something's wrong myriads hold everything what they are asking my hidden core growing cold tellin'em to never fold lift you is it wrong? lift you is it wrong yeah?